M. Nurul Islam

-M. Nurul Islam (2 May 1934 – 21 October 2020) was a Bangladesh Nationalist Party politician and the former Member of Parliament of Khulna-4.
+M. Nurul Islam (2 May 1934 – 21 October 2020) was a Bangladesh Nationalist Party politician and a member of parliament for Khulna-4.

 Early life

 Islam was born on 2 May 1934 in Khulna, Khulna District, East Bengal, British India.

 Career

 Islam was elected to parliament from Khulna-4 as a Bangladesh Nationalist Party candidate in 2001.

 Death

 Islam died on 21 October 2020 in Khulna City Medical College and Hospital.